Vikuuu/Vikuuu.github.io/src/content/posts/building-git-part-3.md

 and change their content over time, enabling us to find the latest commit without the need to know its ID.
 Writes to them must still appear atomic, but we must not preassume that two process are trying to write the same thing to the file.
-In fact we should preassume that both are trying to write different references to the file is an error, because unless those process are explicity co-ordinating with each other, they will probably disagree about the state of the system and the final value of reference will depend on whichever process finish last.
+In fact we should preassume that both are trying to write different references to the file is an error, because unless those process are explicity co-ordinating with each other.
+They will probably disagree about the state of the system and the final value of reference will depend on whichever process finish last.

 Such [race condition](https://en.wikipedia.org/wiki/Race_condition) become even more important when data must be read